 If you’re replacing your home’s electrical panels, you’ll want to know which Square D Homeline breakers are interchangeable.
 You may find that you already have an existing panelboard that uses a different brand of breaker.
 If that’s the case, you can simply replace the existing circuit breaker with a Square D model.

 Both Square D and Homeline circuit breakers have interchangeable parts.
 However, Homeline breakers have different functions and are slightly less expensive than Square D. Homeline breakers are interchangeable with many other breaker brands.What Breakers Are Compatible With Square D Homeline.
 One difference between Square D and Homeline breakers is that Homeline panels have a small protrusion on their bus bars.
-Nevertheless, they are compatible with some Square D breakers.
+Nevertheless, they are NOT compatible with some Square D breakers.

 What’s the difference between Homeline and QO breaker?